vladgitx/create-og-app/README.md

 First, it clones the [starter repository](https://github.com/vladgitx/og-starter), which is built on Typescript and Rollup.
 It also installs all the npm dependencies.

-Then, it downloads the open.mp server files and the samp-node plugin, modifying the config.json accordingly.
+Then, it downloads the open.mp server files, the samp-node plugin, and Streamer, modifying the config.json accordingly.

 Last, the main.pwn file from this package is compiled to your server files.